albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 My bias is that I am an activist.
 I believe that activism is a way of life.
 And we are all activists in our own little ways.
 Sometimes we just need to be reminder why we do the things we do and ultimately for whom do we do it.

-Recommendations: Current research point out that social embeddedness, emotions, grievance and identity.
+Recommendations: Current research point out that social embeddedness, emotions, grievance and identity [6].
 This can be verified using NLP and feature importance from the news data set used above and can be done as an extension of this project.

 See you in the future in future rallies and protest actions.